fosslight/fosslight-guide-en/started/2_try/4_project.md

 #### 2-1.
 3rd Party Tab
 ![prj](../images/4_project_3rd.png)
 *3rd Party Tab Creation Process*
-- In case 3rd party software is included: Load → Save 3rd party reviewed in advance
+- In case 3rd party software is included : Load → Save 3rd party reviewed in advance
-- If 3rd Party Software is not included: Check Not Applicable → Save
+- If 3rd Party Software is not included : Check Not Applicable → Save

 *How to load a reviewed 3rd party*
 You can call up the 3rd Party Software information by selecting one of the following methods.
 (💁 3rd Pary can be loaded multiple times.)
-1. 3rd Party Search: Search and load 3rd Party Software with Status: Confirm in the 3rd Party List menu.
+1. 3rd Party Search : Search and load 3rd Party Software with Status : Confirm in the 3rd Party List menu.
-2. Project Search: Load the 3rd Party tab of another project.
+2. Project Search : Load the 3rd Party tab of another project.

 #### 2-2.
 SRC Tab
 ![prj](../images/4_project_src.png)
 *SRC tab creation process*
-- When OSS by source code is included: Write OSS information by source code -> Save
+- When OSS by source code is included : Write OSS information by source code -> Save
-- If the source code is not subject to OSS analysis: Check Not Applicable → Save
+- If the source code is not subject to OSS analysis : Check Not Applicable → Save

 *How to write OSS information by source code*
 - Written by hand in the OSS Table